openforis/sepal-doc/docs/source/feature/index.rst

 Features
 ========

-SEPAL provide handy features to analyse, combine and visualize different types of data.
-As this features can be access via many different recipes or module, they are described exausthively in this section of the documentation.
+The SEPAL platform provides useful features to analyse, combine and visualize different types of data.

+Since these features can be accessed across various recipes and modules, they are described extensively in this section of the documentation.

 .. toctree::
     :maxdepth: 1